 Believe it or not these surreal pictures below aren’t photoshopped or part of some art project.
-These are examples of the fascinatingly beautiful and slightly bizarre ‘dazzle camouflage’ that was used during the world wars to confuse enemies encountered out at sea.
+These are examples of the beautiful and slightly bizarre ‘dazzle camouflage’ that was used during the world wars to confuse enemies encountered out at sea.

 The waters around the Irish Sea and Atlantic Ocean were a treacherous place during the first and second world wars.
 They were patrolled by German U boats and no one was safe, not even civilian ships which were frequently caught up in the action, suffering huge and unnecessary losses.

-This solution was credited to British marine painter Norman Wilkinson and was extensively used in the World War 1 but less so in the second.
+This solution was credited to British marine painter Norman Wilkinson and was extensively used in the first World War but less so in the second.
 It’s a form of disruptive camouflage and can often be seen in the animal kingdom.
 Zebras are a good example; when standing in a group their stripes make it hard for a predator to distinguish one from another.

 More than 1200 ships were painted during the first world war including several Irish ships such as the RMS Olympic, the sister ship to the Titanic, and mail boat RMS Leinster.
 As to the success of dazzle camouflage, the results were unclear.
 The Leinster was painted in dazzle camouflage when it was sunk by a torpedo on 10th October 1918.